zkutalik/ssimp_software/README.md

 `ssimp --gwas gwas/small.random.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt`

-(5) To run your own summary statistics imputation, you need to have a reference panel ready (in the folder `reference_panels`).
-Check out `Download 1000 genomes reference panel` below to download and install a reference panel.
+(5) To run your own summary statistics imputation, you need to have a reference panel ready (in the folder `reference_panels` in your home directory).
+Check out `Download 1000 genomes reference panel` below to download.

-(6) Download the dataset that allows you fast imputation of single SNPs.

-`wget https://drive.switch.ch/index.php/s/fcqrO9HWcINS2Qq/download -O database.of.builds.1kg.uk10k.hrc.bin`

-Move it into the same folder as (5) (`reference_panels` in your root).